 The “Leonardo da Vinci” World Award of Arts is an acknowledgment to those who lift our existence to a higher level by the beauty or inspiration of their creative talent.

 It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing, creative or visionary artist, whose work constitutes a significant contribution to the artistic legacy of the world.

 The qualifying jury is constituted of internationally renowned artists, authorities, and members of the World Cultural Council.

-The prize consists of a diploma, a commemorative medal and US$ 10,000.
+The prize consists of a diploma, a commemorative medal and an Award Cheque.